zyddnys/manga-image-translator/README.md

 The models will be downloaded into _./models_ at runtime.

-#### If you are on windows:
+#### If you are on windows
+Some pip dependencies will not compile without _Microsoft C++ Build Tools_ (See ![#114](https://github.com/zyddnys/manga-image-translator/issues/114)).

 *To use cuda on windows* install the correct pytorch version as instructed on https://pytorch.org/.
 Add `--upgrade --force-reinstall` to the pip command to overwrite the currently installed version.

-Some pip dependencies will not compile without _Microsoft C++ Build Tools_ (See ![#114](https://github.com/zyddnys/manga-image-translator/issues/114)).

 If you have trouble installing pydensecrf with the command above you can download the pre-compiled wheels from <https://www.lfd.uci.edu/~gohlke/pythonlibs/#_pydensecrf> according to your python version and install it with pip.